-The Tribal Liaison hosts a monthly call for E-rate Program applicants to hear updates, receive reminders and guidance on special topics, ask questions, and listen to other applicants' questions.
-Feedback collected during the monthly calls will help to shape our Tribal Training and outreach initiative.
+E-rate Program staff hosts a monthly call for Tribal E-rate Program applicants to receive deadline reminders and guidance on special topics, hear program updates, ask questions, and benefit from listening to other applicants' questions.
+The feedback collected during these calls helps shape our outreach initiative.

-These workshops will include a concurrent, day of E-rate Program training.
+Some workshops include a concurrent day of E-rate Program training.

 Ready to apply?
 See the E-rate Productivity Center (EPC) page for more information.